polterguy/polterguy.github.io/documentation/magic.lambda/index.md

 **Notice** - The `#` iterator above, will enter into the node referenced as a value of its current result - Implying it allows you to deeply traverse nodes passed in as references.
 This is sometimes useful in combination with referenced nodes, passed in as values of other nodes.
+You should as a general rule of thumb be careful with the **[reference]** slot since it results in side effects for the caller if it passes nodes by reference into some slot.
+Such side effects are in genral terms considered a bad thing, since they result in unpredictable code.
+In theory passing in a node by reference to some slot, might change the logic of the calling function, resulting in changing the code that is being executed, which obviously makes the code literally impossible to understand.

 ### [format]